JACoW-org/docs-ECRIS/docs/ContributedAbstracts/SSmultipleposterareas.md

 So far we have considered the general rule of "only one Session Block for every Session", as described in the [how to create sessions](..//InvitedOrals/SSpcodes.md#sessions) and [how to create session blocks](../InvitedOrals/SSpcodes.md#session-blocks) instructions.

 However, this rule has some exceptions.
 The most common one is needed when there are** too many posters in a session to be accommodated in one area** (or room) only.
-This is quite typical for IPACs where the overall number of posters is in the order of the thousands.
+This is quite typical for ECRISs where the overall number of posters is in the order of the thousands.

 To solve this issue we might think of two different approaches: